+f)(f) non-gambling facilities

-- 15.8 In the Code of Practice published on 26 February 2008 by the DCMS, it states that a Council should pay particular attention to the following in determining the principles or criteria they propose to apply: - a) protection of children - b) crime and disorder - c) fair gambling - d) employment and regeneration - e) design and location - f) non-gambling facilities - g) financial and other contributions - 15.9 The Licensing Authority recognises that applicants may either apply for a full Large Casino Premises Licence or alternatively a Provisional Statement.
-Applicants for full Large Casino Premises Licences however must fulfil certain criteria, in that they must: - a) hold or have applied for an Operating Licence; and - b) have the right to occupy. - 15.10 In making any decision in respect of an application, the Licensing Authority shall not take into account the likelihood of the applicant's obtaining planning permission or building regulation approval and any decision shall not constrain any later decision by the Authority under the law relating to planning or building.
-The Licensing Authority does, however, strongly recommend that planning permission is sought prior to submitting an application. - 15.11 The Licensing Authority will not consider unmet demand when considering applications for a Large Casino Premises Licence and each application will be taken on its own merits. - 15.12 The Licensing Authority has not entered into any pre-existing contract, arrangement or other relationship with a company or individual in respect of the Southampton City Council large casino Licence.
-As a consequence, there is no reason for the procedure to be used for assessing applications to be unfair in any way or perceived to be unfair by any applicant. - 15.13 The Licensing Authority's decision will not be prejudged and where advice is sought, this will be impartial advice. - 15.14 In making a decision on both stages of the procedure, the Licensing Authority will have regard to any Regulations, Guidance or Code of Practice issued by the Secretary of State, DCMS or Gambling Commission.
+g)(g) financial and other contributions

+The Licensing Authority recognises that applicants may either apply for a full Large Casino Premises Licence or alternatively a Provisional Statement.
+Applicants for full Large Casino Premises Licences however must fulfil certain criteria, in that they must:

+(a) a) hold or have applied for an Operating Licence; and

+(b) b) have the right to occupy.

+45.1715.10 In making any decision in respect of an application, the Licensing Authority shall not take into account the likelihood of the applicant's obtaining planning permission or building regulation approval and any decision shall not constrain any later decision by the Authority under the law relating to planning or building.
+The Licensing Authority does, however, strongly recommend that planning permission is sought prior to submitting an application.

+- 15.1915.11 In determining whether to grant a premises licence a licensing authority may not have regard to the expected demand for the facilities which it is proposed to provide.
+The Licensing Authority will not consider unmet demand when considering applications for a Large Casino Premises Licence and each application will be taken on its own merits. - 45.2115.12 Southampton City Council intends to enter into a contract with development partners for the Royal Pier development and a casino element is intended to be part of the Royal Pier development with an application for a large casino premises licence forthcoming in relation to the site.
+This information is set out here so as to ensure that potential applicants are aware of this likelihood so as to ensure transparency.
+The Licensing Authority has not entered into any pre-existing contract, arrangement or other relationship with a company or individual in respect of the Southampton City Council large casino Licence.
+As a consequence, there can be no reason for the procedure to be used for assessing applications to be or be perceived to be unfair in any way or perceived to be unfair by any applicant. - 15.2315.13 The Licensing Authority's decision will not be prejudged and where advice is sought, this will be impartial advice. - 45.2515.14 In making a decision on both stages of the procedure, the Licensing Authority will have regard to any Regulations, Guidance or Code of Practice issued by the Secretary of State, DCMS or Gambling Commission.